24/7 Emergency Services Available

 Heating

-Fires from heating appliances can happen anytime, especially if left unattended.
+Unattended heating appliances are a common fire hazard.
 These include portable heaters, electrical blankets, and many others left near flammable materials like curtains, carpets, or bed sheets.
+Always handle heating devices according to their instructions and verify they’re in good working order.

 To prevent heating fires: